Sermon Series and Study Guide on Belonging for All Abilities

 First Pres Aurora planned a seven-week sermon series called "The Family Table: The Place We all Belong."
 The sermon series took place in winter 2021 and can be used or adapted elsewhere.
 "Our written sermons aren't part of the posted resources because we believe pastors will want to do their own research on the suggested passages and preach from their context.
 We designed our series so that each sermon will be useful as a stand-alone option.
 For some churches, these ideas may be new," Robert says.

 - Visit the All Belong website to see the sermon series overview and find relevant books and disability ministry resources.
-The overview webpage links to individual webpages for each week.
-You can also download a pdf of the entire sermon series, including all the links.
+The sermon series is available from First Presbyterian Church Aurora.

 - Each weekly page, such as week three, which deals with the belonging dimensions of being known and accepted, includes a sermon title, scripture focus, key idea, brief notes, and call to action.